Temples of Bangkok, Thailand

 Meanwhile, the temple with green roofs is the Phra Tinang Aporn Phimok Prasat Pavilion in the Grand Palace in Bangkok - Dusit Maha Prasat Hall

-This gate is the Phra Thinang Boromphiman and it's not open to the public for this where the Royal Family lives.
+This gate is the Phra Thinang Boromphiman and it's not open to the public for this is where the Royal Family lives.

 A few steps away was an oasis overflowing with chocolate flavor, it's a great thing they sell drinks at the end of the temple tour.
 We bought chocolate drinks at the royal booth for 45 BAHT; I heard they also served this to royals and I wondered if it's true.

 The fun never stops!
 So after we had our temple run completed we headed to Terminal 21 to relax.
 Then we resume the temple tours the next day.
+Read more: Bangkok, Thailand Itinerary.

 Grand Palace to Terminal 21 Mall with Metered Taxi: 95 BAHT

-How to get to Wat Pho Temple, Bangkok Thailand
+Next Stop: How to get to Wat Pho Temple, Bangkok Thailand

 Wat Pho Entrance Fee: 100 baht

-Temple of the Dawn or Wat Arun/Wat Chaeng is located next to the Grand Palace on the west side of Chao Phraya River.
+Temple of the Dawn or Wat Arun/Wat Chaeng is located next to the Grand Palace on the west side of the Chao Phraya River.
 Wear proper dress code when you visit this temple, the same goes for Grand Palace to avoid renting clothes that are unnecessary for your budget list.
-Before we had our trip I've already researched some places in Bangkok that people suggest being breathtaking.
-One place that describes beauty was seeing the sunset at the Wat Arun temple.
+Before we had our trip I'd already researched some places in Bangkok that people suggest being breathtaking.
+One place that describes beauty is seeing the sunset at the Wat Arun temple.
 I've always been a huge fan of sunset and having a part of it in my itinerary is a must.

-River Ferry one way fare : 3 baht
+River Ferry one-way fare : 3 baht

-I peered into the gate and tried to see what exciting activities happening inside.
-I've observed that It's quite a long climb in the temple so better equipped yourself with comfortable clothes and shoes.
-However, we were not wearing proper temple clothes, I thought they are not that strict just like in Wat Pho.
-Besides, we're running out of cash too much food trip last night is now haunting our day.
 Unfortunately, my sunset moment in the temple did not happen as planned, yet, we had a relaxing time in the cafe just outside the temple.
 People were having coffee here while I watched the people from the temple's inclined stairs.
 Those people were striving hard to climb while maintaining their balance by holding on to the sides or on the edge of each step ahead of them.
 It's actually what I wanted to be doing at that very moment, but my companions were tired and just wanted to sit down.
 I'm exhausted as well yet I always have this energy if I put my mind to it.

-Cute decorations neatly place around the cafe.
+Cute decorations are neatly placed around the cafe.

 Have fun and be safe ^__^